'A day of joy': Brittney Griner makes WNBA season debut after being jailed in Russia - KESQ

 Griner announced in April that she is working with Bring Our Families Home, a campaign formed last year by the family members of American hostages and wrongful detainees held overseas.
 She said her team has been in contact with the family of Wall Street Journal reporter Evan Gershkovich, who is being detained in Russia on espionage charges.

-“She’s an amazing person on and off the court,” Phoenix guard Moriah Jefferson said.
+“She’s an amazing person on and off the court,” Phoenix teammate Jefferson said.
 “I think her energy just inspires everybody every single day to show up and be the best version of themselves.”

 AP Sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports